adonegan/Lab1_Welcome/README.md

-﻿# Lab 1 - Welcome
+﻿# Lab 4 - Task 1 - Welcome

 - Build an ASP.Net MVC application that displays the current system date and time and time zone.
 - The information should be displayed on a new view and this view should be displayed when the application is run.